steve-noel/USMobileTH/README.md

 (the database credentials are inside the `application.yaml` file) to store the data.
 To insert initial data in the database I will use the Mongock database migration library.
 This allows me to write database migrations inside the codebase.
 For simplicity, I will use the Lombok library to make working with the java objects easier.
 Lombok also makes logging easier as well.
-I will use the flapdoodle library to add an embedded Mongo database to the integration tests.
+I will use the testContainer library to add an embedded Mongo database to the integration tests.

 Two of the required endpoints(create/update) deal with the user collection, I will create a user controller